hfelcar/AeroStat/README.md

 #### Initial Version

-The initial version of the code is limited to events that happened on ground involving brake system or landing gear failures during landing, leading to runway excursions.
+The initial version of the code is limited to events that happened on ground that lead to runway excursions.
+Mechanicals systems failures like brake system and landing gear systems are of concern, but not limited to them.
 Some assumptions are made, as follows:

 * Any runway excursion is considered a catastrophic event
 * The analysis is limited to aircraft category (var "acft_category = AIR")
 * No homebuilt aircrafts (var "homebuilt = N")

 The "eadmspub.pdf" file presents the variables or predictors listed in the NTSB database.
-Considering the predictors that might have a direct involvement into the events, the following list will be the start point of variables under analysis:
+Despite the final conclusions of the investigations, the analysis seeks to find the predictors that might have a direct involvement into the events, the following list will be the start point of variables under analysis:

 ##### "aircraft" data sheet